srivarsha0720/fundspark-backend/README.md

 ## 📌 Project Overview

-FundSpark Backend provides RESTful APIs to support the crowdfunding platform.
+FundSpark Backend is built using Node.js and Express.js.
-It handles project creation, project management, authentication logic, and communication with Supabase database.
+It handles user authentication, project creation, milestone tracking, and reward management.

-The backend is built using Node.js and Express and deployed on Render.
+The backend securely connects to a Supabase database and provides RESTful APIs for frontend integration.

 ---